georgiee/coding-for-kids/slides.md

 ^ That's where you code with colorful blocks

-^ This is called block based programming.
+^ This is called block based programming and very easy to understand by children.

 ![fit](images/03-how/scratch/new/coolcat-small.gif)

 ---
-^ and to complete this section I brought you something special
+^ To complete this section I brought you something special

 ^ > A screaming carrot <